HectorRicardo/simple-music-app/README.md

 the existence of a media session in the first place?

-This is a good question and the answer is: it depends on the media controller in question.
+This is a good question and the answer is: it depends on the media controller in question:
-  - If the media controller in question is your UI, then your media session is already within its reach, because they both leave in the same app (your app).
+  - If the media controller in question is your UI or your player's notification, then your media session is already within its reach, because:
+      - Your UI lives in the your app, just as the media session.
+      - The notification button listeners (broadcast receivers) live in your app as well.
-  - If the media controller in question is the external hardware media buttons, then Android is in charge of connecting it to a media session:
+  - If the media controller in question is the external hardware media buttons, then Android is in charge of connecting it to a media session and forwarding commands to it.
-      - If there's an active media session in the device, the hardware button command will be directed to that media session.
+      - If there's an active media session in the device, the command will be directed to that media session.
-      - If there's no active media session, the command will be sent to the media session that was most recently active
+      - If there's no active media session, the command will be sent to the media session that was most recently active.
-      - If for some reason there is more than active media sessions (because you and/or the other app's developers didn't follow the audio focus best practices), then I don't know.
+      - If for some reason there is more than active media sessions (because you and/or the other app's developers didn't follow the audio focus best practices), then the command will be sent to all media sessions.
+  - If the media controller in question is Google Assistant assistant, the behavior is a little bit different from that of the external media hardware
+     buttons:
+      - If you indicated a specific app in the voice command (e.g. "play song A in Spotify" or "play song B in Youtube Music"), then the media session from that app will be used (whether active or not)
+      - If you didn't specify an app in the voice command, but you previously specified a preferred music app in Google Assistant's preferences, then the media session from that app will be used (whether active or not)
+      - If you didn't specify either an app in the voice command or an preferred app in the settings, then the decision logic would be the same as the external media hardware button's logic.

 Once your player is moved to the PLAYING state, we must **activate** a media session (by calling one of its methods).
 If the player is then PAUSED, the media